-Mothers Against Drunk Driving – This nonprofit organization aims to stop accidents resulting from drinking driving.
+Mothers Against Drunk Driving – This nonprofit organization aims to stop accidents resulting from drunk driving.
 They also work to prevent drunk driving and stop individuals from driving while intoxicated by alcohol or drugs.
 The national organization provides support to individuals and families affected by an alcohol-related accident.